LeonardoVidolin/Proj02-Kafka-stock-market/README.md

 - Create a topic and run the producer in another terminal.
 - Start the consumer in a separate terminal.

-I used a .csv  sample file with stock market data to simulate the incoming data on Kfaka.
+I used a .csv  sample file with stock market data to simulate the incoming data on Kafka.
+The Producer will read this .csv and generate the data that the consumer will receive and save the processed data on Amazon S3

 ## Objective